Served: 7½ months

 April 16, 1948 to November 30, 1948

-At 1:50 p.m. that afternoon, Patrolman Hall paced a speeding car outbound on Queen City Avenue.
-The car did not pull over.
+At 1:50 p.m., Patrolman Hall pursued a speeding car outbound on Queen City Avenue.
 In the 2300 block, just past Sunset Avenue, the car and motorcycle were side-by-side.
-The driver of the car veered right, forcing the motorcycle off the road, but Patrolman Hall dodged the obstacles and came back onto the road to continue the pursuit.
+Arthur B. Evans of Sunset Avenue was waiting for a bus at Queen City and Sunset and saw the vehicle, which was weaving side to side, force the motorcycle off the road.
+Patrolman Hall dodged the obstacles and came back onto the road to continue the pursuit.

 Fred Woulms and Dr. Fred Trinkle found his motorcycle crashed into a utility pole at 2450 Queen City Avenue and Patrolman Hall dead.
 Ironically, the man who brought Lewis Hall into the world pronounced him dead at the scene.
 He had suffered a fracture of the cervical vertebrae, crushing injury to the thorax, fractures of his right hip and leg, a fractured skull, and internal injuries.

 When his wife Clara was notified, having lost her child months before and now a widow for the second time, she passed out and was rushed to Bethesda Hospital.

 In addition to his wife of 11 months, Patrolman Hall was survived by his parents and a sister, Mrs. Bertha Gordoni.
 A visitation was held at Busse & Borgmann funeral home.
 Cincinnati Police Chief Eugene T. Weatherly assigned Patrolmen Paul Bare, John Gallespie, Wilber Cappel, Bill Rainey, Walter Hanlon, and William Finnell as pallbearers.
 Patrolman Hall was buried on December 3, 1948, in Section 22, NW Lot 88, of the Vine Street Hill Cemetery.